-- (1) In accordance with the rules of the SEC, these amounts represent the aggregate grant date fair value of the stock awards and option awards granted to the named executive officer during 2020 computed in accordance with ASC 718.
-Our equity awards valuation approach and related underlying assumptions for awards granted in 2020 are described in Note 2 "Organization and Summary of Significant Accounting Policies-Stock-Based Compensation" and Note 13 "Stock-Based Compensation" to the Consolidated Financial Statements in our Annual Report on Form 10-K. The reported amounts do not necessarily reflect the value that may be realized by the executive with respect to the awards, which will depend on future changes in stock value and may be more or less than the amount shown. - (2) Grant of a performance stock unit.
+(2) In accordance with the rules of the SEC, these amounts represent the aggregate grant date fair value of the stock awards and option awards granted to the named executive officer during 2021 computed in accordance with ASC 718.
+Our equity awards valuation approach and related underlying assumptions for awards granted in 2021 are described in Note 2 "Organization and Summary of Significant Accounting Policies-Stock-Based Compensation" and Note 13 "Stock-Based Compensation" to the Consolidated Financial Statements in our Annual Report on Form 10-K.

+(3) Grant of a performance stock unit.
 The award is eligible to vest as to 0% to 150% of the target number of shares, based on the issuer's total stockholder return for the three-year period beginning on the grant date of the award relative to the TSRs of the companies in the Russell 2000 index over that period.